StateMapper/StateMapper/documentation/guides/TRANSLATE.md

 ## Configuration:

+All commands below must be entered from what's going to be your StateMapper's local folder.

-1. If you haven't installed PoEdit yet, install it:
+1. If you haven't installed PoEdit yet, install it now:
    ```
    sudo apt-get install poedit
    ```